thomasballinger/dalsegno/readme.md

 in Node without requiring any flags so the tests can be run without compiling.

+# TODO

+There are a lot of directions to take this, I capped it off pretty arbitrarily because I wanted to be able to show it to people.
+The most pressing items:

+* fix up DalSegno.js to allow editing and stepping in the same embed.
+  This mostly works, but not all of the state transitions are covered.
+* move all effects to the effect canvas, currently the main lazycanvas is still doing extra work.
+* An alternate interpreter mode that does not save snapshots.
+  This would be nice for publishing programs for use.
+* faster GC and fix memory leaks

+I have a lot of smaller fixes I'd like to make, if you'd like to contribute let me know.
+Here are a few simple fixes:

+* AST highlighting regions are slightly off (one larger on each side)
+* Set focus on mouseover for Dal Segno widget for keyboard events
+* Save current program in localstorage instead of url
+* Save multiple programs at at time
+* Many more, if there's interest I can throw a lot of things up on an issue tracker

 # About

 I wrote this to play with interpreters and so I could be informed as